nugrezo/Tic_Tac_Toe_Game_Project/README.md

 **Unsolved Problems**

   The game will be updated with new futures.
 See below.

--The user shall be able to choose to start either 'X' or 'O' -The user shall be able to play against computer
+- The user shall be able to choose to start either 'X' or 'O'
+- The user shall be able to play against computer
--The user shall be able to see the previuos played game history.
+- The user shall be able to see the previuos played game history.
--The user shall be able to choose different marks instead choosng 'X' or '0'
+- The user shall be able to choose different marks instead choosng 'X' or '0'